DanielMartensson/MataveID/README.md

 ### OKID - Observer Kalman Filter Identification
 Wants random input and output data.
 It will give back a discrete state space model and a kalman gain matrix.
-This algoritm is very good if you got some noise in the measuremens.
+This algoritm is very good if you got some noise in the measurements.
 Can handle both MIMO and SISO data.
 Used in space engineering.
 ```
 [sysd, K] = okid(u, y, sampleTime, delay, regularization, systemorder)
 ```

 ### RLS - Recursive Least Squares
 Wants random input and output data.
 It will give back a ARMAX model or a ARX model, depending on the order of zeros-numerator parameter 'nze' for the C-polynomial, and of course a discrete state space model with kalman gain matrix.
-This algoritm is very good if you got some noise in the measuremens.
+This algoritm is very good if you got some noise in the measurements.
 Can only handle SISO data but it a very fast and low memory consuming algorithm.
 Used in adaptive systems.
 ```
 [Gd, Hd, sysd, K] = rls(u, y, np, nz, nze, sampleTime, delay, forgetting);